 Art at its best, then, should maintain the dual character of social critic and social visionary.
-For the role of the critic is to judge, to discern, not simply beauty but also truth, and the role of the utopian is to strive to implement such possible impossibilities.
-As Sadakichi Hartmann put it public spaces in the city and the privatization of everything," explained museum artist-in-residence Gabri.25 Rather than art on the walls, then, "Headquarters" featured short videos documenting grassroots struggles in Baltimore, a dry-erase map of the city that people could write on, a flowchart outlining socioeconomic interconnections, a mini library, and a meeting space, among other things.
+For the role of the critic is to judge, to of social justice while building a network to transform art and society.
+23 According to anarchist Mike McGuire, who participated in the project, CampBaltimore built "a trailer that could serve as a mobile convergence center," which included "a small infoshop, a place from which to serve meals, a mobile sewing workshop, and a place to do film screenings" within neighborhoods.
+Another part involved "Headquarters: Investigating the Creation of the Ghetto and the Prison-Industrial Complex," housed in the museum.
+Here, "blurring the lines between the practices of artists and activists," the museum also became "an infoshop and center of operations: a platform for activities that investigate Baltimore's program of uneven urbanism and a site to mobilize for local and global struggles."
+24 "It's not like a traditional model of political activism or artistic models of political activism.
+It's both - and [it's] trying to offer an alternative way, seeing other ways, ... grappling with the evaporation of public spaces in the city and the privatization of everything," explained museum artist-in-residence Gabri.25 Rather than art on the walls. then, "Headquarters" featured short videos documenting grassroots struggles in Baltimore, a dry-erase map of the city that people could write on, a flowchart outlining socioeconomic interconnections, a mini library, and a meeting space, among other things.
 The trailer and museum became platforms for people to think and converse about their city - and hopefully change it.

 In these instances and others, there is a sense of attempting to engage with the complexities of the present, and via a process of art-as-dialogue, working together to both critique and reconstruct our lived public places.
 Such imaginative projects indicate that centrally planned forms - whether capitalist, fascist, or socialist - cannot build a dailyscape that speaks to who we are and want to be.
 And that there also needs to be an integration - or reintegration in many cases - of what is now seen as art into those things now viewed as either material necessities, functional, or infrastructure.
-Mostly, though, they gesture, hopefully and often joyfully, at a time-space of "after."